 - Effective Business Plan

 - Ability to Attract Artists

 - Continual Business Progress

 - Franchisors succeed only when you succeed

 - SBA franchise loans available for qualified applicants

 Not all franchises are created equal.

 If you like the idea of franchising, then take some time to find a franchise that is aligned with your ideas and goals.
 The franchise-franchisee relationship should be mutually beneficial and should offer you short term and long-term success options that going it alone will not.
 We’d love to chat with you.
-Daela Cosmetic Tattoo is a family owned, unique + boutique opportunity, founded on the principles of collaboration, mutual success, and long-term support.
+DAELA Cosmetic Tattoo is family owned, unique + boutique opportunity, founded on the principles of collaboration, mutual success, and long-term support.
 Do some research and then give us a call.
 We’d love to chat with you!